Want to see the very video Trump showed Kim during their Singapore sitdown?

 “History may appear to repeat itself for generations, cycles that never seem to end,” the narrator intones.
 “There comes a time where only a few are called upon to make a difference, but the question is, what difference will the few make?” he says as images of Trump and Kim appear.

-More images are seen, of Kim crossing through the infamous Demilitarized Zone with South Korean President Moon Jae-in, another historic first for the strongman's Hermit Kingdowm.
+More images are seen, of Kim crossing through the infamous Demilitarized Zone with South Korean President Moon Jae-in, another historic first for the strongman's Hermit Kingdom.

 “Two men, two leaders, one destiny.
 A story about a special moment in time when a man is presented with one chance that may never be repeated -- what will he choose?”